History of Springfield, Massachusetts: Early "firsts"

 A portrayal of the burning of copies of William Pynchon's banned book, The Meritous Price of Our Redemption, deemed blasphemous by the Massachusetts Bay Colony.

-In 1645, 46 years before the Salem witch trials, Springfield experienced America's first accusations of witchcraft when Mary (Bliss) Parsons, wife of Cornet Joseph Parsons, accused a widow named Marshfield, who had moved from Windsor to Springfield, with witchcraft—an offense then punishable by death.
-For this, Mary Parsons was found guilty of slander.
+In 1645, 46 years before the Salem witch trials, Springfield experienced America's first accusations of witchcraft when Mary Bliss Parsons, wife of Cornet Joseph Parsons, accused a widow named Marshfield, who had moved from Windsor to Springfield, with witchcraft—an offense then punishable by death.
+For this, Mary Parsons was found guilty of slander, and was later accused of witchcraft herself.

 In 1651, a different Mary Parsons was accused of witchcraft, and also of murdering her own child.
 In turn, Mary Parsons then accused her own husband, Hugh Parsons, of witchcraft.
 At America's first witch trial, both Mary and Hugh Parsons were found not guilty of witchcraft for want of satisfactory evidence.
 However, Mary was found guilty of murdering her own child, but died in prison in 1651, before her death sentence could be carried out.

 William Pynchon was the New World's first commercial meat packer.
 In 1641, he began exporting barrels of salt-pork; however, in 1650 he became famous for writing the New World's first banned book, The Meritous Price of Our Redemption.
 In 1649, Pynchon found time to write the book which was published in London in 1650.
 Several copies made it back to the Massachusetts Bay Colony and its capital, Boston, which reacted with rage to Pynchon rather than with support.
 For his critical attitude toward Massachusetts' Calvinist Puritanism, Pynchon was accused of heresy, and his book was burned on the Boston Common.
 Only 4 known copies survived.
 By declaration of the Massachusetts General Court, in 1650, The Meritous Price of Our Redemption became the first-ever banned book in the New World.
 In 1651, Pynchon was accused of heresy in Boston – at the same meeting of the Massachusetts General Court where Springfielder Mary Parsons was sentenced to death.
 Standing to lose all of his land-holdings – the largest in the Connecticut River Valley – William Pynchon transferred ownership to his son, John and, in 1652, moved back to England with his friend, the Reverend Moxon.